sandpeople/sandbox-gui/README.md

 Web Frontend to calibrate our Kinect Project.
 CCFR

+# Configuration
+The only thing you can currently tweak is the api path.
+By default with post our new calibration JSON to `/api/calibration`.
+You can change the `/api` to anything you want, just change the variable in `src/config.js and don't forget to rebuild the webui.`

 # How to build

 - Make sure you have node at least in v9.3.0  and npm in v5.6.0.
 Older might work, not tested.